Dover alternatives: The Portsmouth & Plymouth routes to France

 - 3–4 days in Normandy (easy mode)

-Sail from Portsmouth to Caen, base yourself near Bayeux or the coast, and spend a couple of days exploring a few beach towns, followed by a big day out, keeping the driving gentle. - 5–7 days Brittany + Mont Saint-Michel
+Sail from Portsmouth to Caen, base yourself near Bayeux or the coast, and keep the first driving day gentle. - 5–7 days Brittany + Mont Saint-Michel

-Sail Portsmouth → Saint-Malo, do Saint-Malo & the Emerald Coast, add Dinan, and finish with a Mont Saint-Michel day trip (early start helps a lot). - Atlantic coast starter (France → Spain → Portugal vibes)
+Sail Portsmouth → Saint-Malo, do the Emerald Coast, add Dinan, and finish with Mont Saint-Michel (early start helps).
+Real-life crossing: Saint-Malo ↔ Portsmouth experience. - Atlantic coast starter (France → Spain → Portugal vibes)

 Book-smart tips (small things that make a big difference)